Zerodha Review -2017

 Pay out (Withdrawal): A payout can be requested through thier back office.
 Your withdrawal request will be processed by RTGS/NEFT transfer.
 Fund withdrawals are totally free of cost.
 You can not withdraw funds through nowonline.in

-If you still have any queries, please fill your details in the form below, a dedicated representative from Zerodha will guide you about account opening procedure in detail and clear all the queries,in language of your own preference
+If you still have any queries, please fill your details and the query in the form below, a dedicated representative from Zerodha will guide you about account opening procedure in detail and clear all the queries,in language of your own preference

 Table of Products and Services offered by Zerodha